lylin17/safety/README.md

 - **Value-add**: Currently, Grab provide drivers with weekly feedback of their driving patterns (speed, braking, acceleration etc).
 This solution could potentially add new features to this feedback report.
 In addition, prompt feedback (sms or app pop-up) after each trip is proposed.
 When the trip is still fresh in the driver's mind, such prompt feedback could be more effective than an accumulated report at the end of the week.
 - **Implementation**:
     - *Inputs*: Telematics data collected from smart phones sensors during the trip
     - *Outputs*: Concrete textual feedback at the end of the trip on how to make the trip safer using local interpretable model-agnostic explainations (LIME)
+    - *Model Choice*: Model interpretability was chosen over performance by employing a feature engineering-based approach (capture driving behaviors as features) compared to a black box RNN-type time series classification model
 	- *Feature Engineering Choices*: Careful choices were made during feature engineering to ensure that the model is not biased vy features that do not make sense.
-Such choices were made in the interest of generalizability even if it resulted in some loss in model performance observed for this particular dataset.
+Such choices were made in the interest of generalizability even if it resulted in some loss in model performance observed for this particular dataset
-    - *Model Choice*: Model interpretability was chosen over performance by employing a feature engineering-based approach (capture driving behaviors as features) compared to a black box RNN-type time series classification model

 ## Solution